Colorado Water Center Lightning Talk Series

 The Colorado Water Center is hosting a monthly lightning talk series in the 2025 Spring semester featuring talks by CSU faculty and staff involved in water-related research, education, and extension to promote sharing & collaboration across departments and disciplines.

-2025 Spring Semester Sessions
+2025 Spring Semester - Upcoming Sessions

-- Coffee and snacks provided
+- Coffee and Snacks Provided

 - Speakers: